Meet your Conference Chair

 David Lewis

-Executive Group Director Property and Investment, L&QDavid is responsible for ensuring residents homes are safe, comfortable and well-maintained, and for delivering high quality new social homes to help tackle the housing crisis.
+Executive Group Director Property and Investment, L&QDavid is Executive Director of Property and Investment at L&Q. He is responsible for ensuring residents homes are safe, comfortable and well-maintained, and for delivering high quality new social homes to help tackle the housing crisis.

-This includes our sector leading £3bn, 15-year Major Works Investment Programme, our repairs and maintenance services, and our pipeline of development and regeneration projects across Greater London and Greater Manchester.
+This includes L&Q’s sector leading and award-winning £3bn, 15-year Major Works Investment Programme, repairs and maintenance services, and a pipeline of development and regeneration projects across Greater London and Greater Manchester.

 David joined L&Q in October 2020 and was previously L&Q’s Executive Group Director of Property Services.
-He has three decades of experience working in social housing in senior leadership and executive property asset management roles.
-Before joining L&Q, he was Executive Director of Property Services at Homes for Haringey.
-Prior to that, he was Director of Asset Strategy at Westminster Council and Director of Asset Management at Clarion Housing Group.
+He has three decades of experience working in social housing in senior leadership and executive property asset management roles across a wide range of organisations in London and the south-east.

 Katy Lock